-The Sentinel Simulator is a command-line interface which will let us apply instant rule validation locally without kicking off a Terraform plan.
+The Sentinel CLI is a command-line interface which will let us apply instant rule validation locally without kicking off a Terraform plan.

-For the getting started guide, we'll use Sentinel Simulator to learn how to write policies for Terraform Cloud.
+For the getting started guide, we'll use Sentinel CLI to learn how to write policies for Terraform Cloud.
 Download it here.

 After downloading Sentinel, unzip the package.
-Sentinel Simulator runs as a single binary named
+Sentinel CLI runs as a single binary named

 sentinel.
 Any other files in the package can be safely removed and Sentinel will still function.